23/DeveloperDocumentation/index.md

 ## Authentication

-The API uses an [OAuth 1.0a](http://oauth.net)-based method for authenticating requests of the service.
+The 23 API uses the [OAuth 1.0a](http://oauth.net) protocol for user authorization and application identification.

 Generally, some requests can [made anonymously](#anonymous-access), but whenever your application needs to read unpublished data or update or add new data, authentication is required.
 This is done by setting up `consumer key` and a `consumer secret` for you application, and then by having an existing user authorize your access.
 When this is done, you'll have an additional `access token` and am `access token secret` which will be used alongside your consumer credentials to sign all requests.